lydtechconsulting/kafka-retry-with-delay/README.md

     <version>1.0.0</version>
 </dependency>
 ```
-If it is determined that the event should be retried, then call the `RetryService.retry(..)` method, passing the event and the original headers.
+If it is determined that the event should be retried, then call the `RetryService.retry(..)` method, passing the event and the original headers.  `RetryService` is a Spring Bean so can be autowired into the application.
 The original headers include the timestamp the event was received, and the topic the event was received on.
 Based on these the retry service will add the following headers to the message that it sends to its retry topic:

 |Header|Value|
 |---|---|